davidjoffe/dave_gnukem/README.md

 # Dave Gnukem
 Dave Gnukem is a 2D scrolling platform shooter similar to, and inspired by, Duke Nukem 1 (~1991).
 The source code is cross-platform and open source.
+(The game is intentionally somewhat 'retro'; the original Duke Nukem 1 had 16-color EGA 320x200 graphics.)

 Source code repository: https://github.com/davidjoffe/dave_gnukem